 As shown in the figure, we have two distillation columns C1 and C2 and one decanter.
 In Column C1, 89% mole fraction ethanol is feed where the cyclohexane is added as an entertainer (recycled from the decanter).
 This entrainer forms a Minimum boiling azeotrope with water.
 From the column C1, where we get pure ethanol from the bottom and from the top we get tertiary azeotrope.
 The vapor from the top of column C1 is condensed which is a heterogeneous mixture into the decanter and here get two different phases i.e. organic layer and the aqueous layer.

 The organic layer is rich in entrainer and is recycled back to column C1 where the aqueous layer is feed to column C2 for further separation.
 In column C2, again separation is performed and we get pure water from the water and the top product containing ethanol-water and entrainer.
 The vapor from the top of column C2 is condensed and is feed back to column C1.

 FAQ (Azeotropic Distillation Process)

-1. Why can’t azeotropes be separated by distillation
+1. Why can’t Azeotropic Mixtures be Separated by Simple Distillation?

 2. What are the two types of Azeotropes?

-Ans – The two types of Azeotropes are minimum boiling azeotropes and maximum boiling azeotrope.
-This can be decided by the boling point of the azetrope.
+Ans – The two types of Azeotropes are minimum boiling azeotropes and maximum boiling azeotropes.
+This can be decided by the boiling point of the azeotrope.

 This was a detailed article on what is the azeotropic definition and the Azeotropic distillation process.
-If you have any doubt regarding this topic then feel free to ask in the comment section, we will help you to clear your doubt.
-Also, give us the suggestion on which topic we should cover in the next post.
-Till then check out chemical engineering and industrial safety-related article like NFPA Diamond Diagram Guide.
-You can download our app to stay updated with out latest articles.
+If you have any doubts regarding this topic then feel free to ask in the comment section, we will help you to clear your doubt.
+Also, give us suggestions on which topic we should cover in the next post.
+You can download our app Chemical Tweak to stay updated with out latest articles.